nacos-group/nacos-group.github.io/docs/en-us/auth.md

 ```
 nacos.core.auth.plugin.nacos.token.expire.seconds=18000
 ```
 After enabling the feature of token cache, the server will first check whether the token corresponding to the username exists in cache for each request to access the `login` interface with username and password.
 If it does not exist, generate a new token, insert it into the cache and return it to requester; if it exists, return the token to requester, and the value of the `tokenTtl` field is the value set in the configuration file minus the duration of the token stored in the cache.
-If the token remains in the cache for more than 90% of the value set in the configuration file, the server will regenerate the token and return it to the requester, and update the cache.
+If the token stays in the cache for more than 90% of the value set in the configuration file, when the `login` interface receives a request, although the token corresponding to the username exists in the cache, the server will regenerate the token and return it to the requester, and update cache.
+Therefore, in the worst case, the `tokenTtl` received by the requester is only 10% of the value set in the configuration file.

 ## Open feature for server identity